ryanphuang/liballuxio/README.md

 Then invoke `configure` following the GNU conventions, which does some basic testing, tries to setup the JNI CFLAGS and LDFLAGS automatically, and then generate a `Makefile`.

 It is recommended that you build the project in a separate directory.
 For example,

 ```
-cd libtachon
+cd liballuxio
 ./boostrap  # if you are a maintainer
 mkdir build
 mkdir bin